AllenMay/LinkLibrary/LearningTraining/Pluralsight/Defensive Coding in C#/Jan 1, 2020/Defensive Coding in C# - 2020.md

 >
 >General quality – reducing the number of software bugs and problems.
 >Making the source code comprehensible – the source code should be readable and understandable so it is approved in a code >audit.
 >Making the software behave in a predictable manner despite unexpected inputs or user actions. - Wikipedia

+__Defensive Coding Helps Us Improve:__
+- Code comprehension
+- Code quality
+- Code predicability

+__Competing Goals:__
+- INCREASE CODE: Improving code predictability by __writing more validation and exception management code__
+- REDUCE CODE: Improving code comprehension by __eliminating unnecessary code__

+__Fitness for a Purpose__
+__Risk vs. Defenses__

+---